A sharp gradient estimate and $W^{2,q}$ regularity for the prescribed mean curvature equation in the Lorentz-Minkowski space: Introduction

-which shows that $\sup_{\RN}|\nabla u|=0$, i.e. $u=0$ due to the condition at infinity.
+The proof of Theorem \ref{teo:mainestimate} takes its roots from the methods introduced by Bartnik and Simon to deal with bounded data (see \cite[Lemma 2.1]{BS}).
 The reason of the optimality of \eqref{eqTesiProp2} is that, on the contrary to what is proved in \cite{BS,BIA}, and thanks to a finer decomposition of integral quantities, we derive a monotonicity formula, namely \eqref{eq5monform}, which involves only nonlinear powers of the auxiliary function

 In particular, instead of using an integrating factor to rule out the linear term in $\psi$, as done in \cite{BS,BIA}, we prove a specific variant of Gronwall's Lemma involving two separate powers of $\psi$ and with two different singular weights (see Lemma \ref{lem:genGronwall}), so that, at the end, there are no extra factors in front of the first integral in \eqref{eqTesiProp2}.
 The quantity $v$ appearing in Theorem \ref{teo:mainestimate} has a significant geometrical meaning as it represents the area element of $M=graph(u)$ (see Sect.
 2), while the terms $|D^2u|^2$, $|\nabla v|^2$ are related to the second fundamental form of $M$ (see \eqref{normSecForm}, \eqref{eq:NormSecForm2}).\\